jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 \;

 : Unlike the ampersand character the semi-colon __";"__ allows you to chain commands together that will execute in sequence regardless of the previous commands return status.
-The example command will execute and return two errors tellingyou the file or directory doesn't exist, but the third command will execute showing the data. __Usage example:__
+The example command will execute and return two errors telling you the file or directory doesn't exist, but the third command will execute showing the data. __Usage example:__
 ```bash
 ls /topsecret; cd /topsecret; date
 ```